CraftMatic/Powershell-Scripts/README.md

 **JSON to CSV Conversion tool (Data format version)** This tool is also a JSON to CSV conversion tool.
 This tool however is suited for data formatted json instead of table formatted.

+**Azure Role Assignement Grabber Utility**
+This tool is used to generate a summary csv list for all security group, and user role assignments for resources in Azure.
+This is useful when moving from one cloud environment to another as it automates the generation of a list and is able to update the UPN for the accounts so importing into the next environment is easier.